ephread/ephread/README.md

 #### iOS
 * **[Instructions]**, a pure Swift library to display coach marks.
 I originally wrote _Instructions_ in Objective-C, as part of another project.
 In 2015, I extracted the library and rewrote it in Swift.
+* **[The Bell]**, a watchOS app designed for high-intensity interval workouts, first developed in 2020 and rebuilt in 2023 from the bottom up using SwiftUI.

 #### ink
 * **[inkjs]**, a Javascript port of inkle's [ink] to which I'm a regular contributor.